 Single-use plastic takes its toxic toll on the environment.
 The impact is evident, from polluting our seas and contaminating the food chain to increasing carbon emissions through every stage of their lifecycle and taking centuries to decompose in landfill.

-Therefore, we welcome news that the Government is banning single-use plastics in England from October 2023, following similar legislation in Scotland and Wales.
+Therefore, we welcome news that the English and Welsh Governments are banning further single-use plastics from October 2023, following similar legislation in Scotland.

 What does the single-use plastic ban include?

-The single-use plastic ban in England includes plastic plates, trays, bowls, cutlery, balloon sticks, and some types of polystyrene cups and food containers.
+The scope of the single-use plastic bans cover plastic plates, trays, bowls, cutlery, balloon sticks, and some types of polystyrene cups and food containers.
 From October 2023, you will not be able to buy any of these products from any business, including retailers, takeaways, food vendors, and the hospitality industry.
 (Gov.uk)

 Tackling the plastic problem

-It has been argued that the ban falls short on reigning in the plastics industry as a whole.
-It does not apply to plates, trays, and bowls used as packaging in shelf-ready pre-packaged food items, such as pre-packaged salad bowls.
+It has been argued that the bans fall short on reigning in the plastics industry as a whole.
+They do not apply to plates, trays, and bowls used as packaging in shelf-ready pre-packaged food items, such as pre-packaged salad bowls.

-According to the Government, this will be covered in their planned Extended Producer Responsibility Scheme to incentivise producers to use recyclable packaging and meet higher recycling targets.
-(Gov.uk)
+According to the English Government, this will be covered in their planned Extended Producer Responsibility Scheme to incentivise producers to use recyclable packaging and meet higher recycling targets.
+(Gov.uk).
+For the Welsh Government, the October ban is only the beginning, with a second phase set for Spring 2026, when further products will be banned (cup and takeaway food container lids made of polystyrene, oxo-degradable plastic products; and plastic single-use carrier bags).

 Shortcomings aside, this is a step in the right direction to mitigate the damaging effects of plastic pollution.
 Plastic kills one million seabirds and 100,000 sea mammals, turtles, and fish yearly.
 (Keep Britain Tidy) It is estimated that 2.7 billion items of single-use (mostly plastic) cutlery and 721 million single-use plates are used in England annually - with only 10% recycled.
 (Gov.uk)